volkandindar/agartha/README.md

 It will be quite similar, even if we add more users.
 Any authorization concerns will be highlighted.

 You may also notice, it support only one http request method and header at the same time, because it processes bulk requests and it is not possible to provide different header options for each calls.
-But you change play with 'GET/POST' methods to see response differences.
+But you change play with 'GET/POST' methods to see response differences.<br/><br/>

 ## Http Request to JavaScript Converter